lucas-munoz1/lucas-munoz1.github.io/README.md

   - BERT embeddings from a fine-tuned, pretrained BERT model

 #### Continuous Bag of Words (CBOW) Model
-For the CBOW model, I trained a Word2Vec model on a dataset of 100,000 customer reviews extracted from the database.
-This process involved the following steps:
+For the Continuous Bag of Words (CBOW) model, I implemented a Word2Vec model to generate word embeddings from a corpus of 100,000 customer reviews.
+The process was as follows:

-1. Data Preparation: Tokenizing and preprocessing the reviews to ensure they were in a suitable format for training.
+  1. Data Preparation: Tokenized and preprocessed the customer reviews to ensure they were in a clean and standardized format suitable for model training.
+This step involved lowercasing, removing punctuation, and filtering out stopwords.
-2. Model Training: Training the Word2Vec model with the following parameters:
+  2. Model Training: Trained the Word2Vec model using the CBOW architecture.
+This architecture predicts the target word based on the context words, enabling the model to learn meaningful word representations.
-    - vector_size=100: The dimensionality of the word vectors.
-    - window=5: The maximum distance between the current and predicted word within a sentence.
-    - min_count=1: Minimum frequency count of words to be included in the training.
-    - sg=0: Specifying the use of the CBOW model.
+  3. Feature Extraction: Computed the average vector for each review by averaging the word vectors obtained from the Word2Vec model.
+These average vectors served as feature inputs for the subsequent XGBoost model, enhancing its ability to classify text data.

 This Word2Vec model provided word-level embeddings that captured the context and semantic relationships between words in the reviews.